Johnnyhoboy-zz/Pirated-Identity/README.md

 # Pirated Identity
 ## Summary
-Pirated Identity is a 3D game that can be defined as a Game Feel game.
-It is a third person action/shooter "game feel" game with an explorable world and story.
+Pirated Identity is a 3D indie game that can be defined as a Game Feel game.
+It is a third person action/shooter with an explorable world and story.
 This indie project was made entirely in Unity 2018 with C# with assets imported from the Unity asset store.
 The game achieved a high 99/100 for CS 4455 Video Game Design at Georgia Tech, one of the highest grades in the Fall 2018 class, and voted "most polished" by the TA and instructors.

 ## Story
 Pirates stole your identity and now you don’t remember who you are.
 You can kill enemies to gain their respective color and transform into a different form.
 With the form you think is the correct one, you will have to find your captured identity.